Mads Emil Dreyer (b. 1986)

-He has composed pieces for, among others, Danish National Symphony Orchestra, Ensemble Adapter, and Neue Vocalsolisten, and he's a founding member of the contemporary music group NEKO3.
+Mads Emil Dreyer’s music has been credited in the press for its humanity, beauty, technical discipline and aesthetic focus.
+He has written for, among others, the Danish National Symphony Orchestra, Ensemble Adapter, Athelas Sinfoniettta and Neue Vocalsolisten and is a founding member and house composer of the contemporary music group NEKO3.

 2011-2020 Royal Danish Academy of Music - Composition (BA+MA+advanced postgraduate studies)